 There are some doubts of how effective this scam could be.
 As fraudsters would need to know your credit or debit card details to place any orders in your name.
 Plus, there's no evidence of a scammer authorising charges to another person just using a voice recording.

 How to protect yourself

 Although it might not be clear how criminals can use a voice recording to access your money, it is sensible to remain vigilant to this type of scam.

-Here's a few tips on how to avoid it.
+Here's a few tips on how to protect yourself from a scam.

-• Never pick up the phone if you don’t recognise the number.
+• Be cautious of phone calls if you don’t recognise the number.

 • Put the phone down if someone calls and asks 'Can you hear me?'